AgentOps-AI/agentops/examples/README.md

 5. Follow the existing naming conventions
 6. Use the `generate_documentation.py` script to create documentation files
 7. Add the example notebook to the main `README.md` for visibility
-8. Add the generated documentation to the `docs/v2/integrations/examples.mdx` for website visibility
+8. Add the generated documentation to the `docs/v2/examples/` directory for website visibility
 9. Submit a pull request with a clear description of your changes

 ## 📚 Additional Resources